skip to main content

 Ready-made windows

-Retailers of ready-made windows only sell windows in set sizes.
+Retailers of ready-made windows only sell windows in common sizes.
 These may not be suitable for your home if, for example, you need a particularly large or small window or a floor-to-ceiling window.

 These additional costs can include: